 Development of the four proposed water infrastructure projects would meet a range of state and national policy objectives:

 - Expand northern Australia’s agricultural productive capacity – this is nationally significant given the impact of drought on food and water security in southern Australia;

 - Increase northern Australia’s contribution to GDP through an increase in agricultural production;

 - Diversify northern Australia’s economic capabilities to facilitate investment and reduce reliance on tourism; and

 - Strengthen Australia’s international competitiveness through proximity to Asia.

-- That, subject to completion of the business cases, the Queensland Government works with the Federal Government to facilitate and coordinate the development approval processes for the Lakeland Irrigation Area Project and the Gilbert River Irrigation Scheme.
+- That the Queensland Government works with the Federal Government to facilitate and coordinate the development approval processes for the Lakeland Irrigation Area Project

 |PROPONENTS:||Advance Cairns, Mareeba Shire Council, Tablelands Regional